 Recently, the Department of Education has embraced the importance of Character Education for students in the Elementary and Primary Grades.
 The Miss Danielle’s Preschoolbuds book series meets this new imperative.
 As an educator and author who has worked with hundreds of families and children, Danielle Lindner firmly believes that character education should begin in the preschool years – and not wait for elementary school to apply this method of study to build character and self-confidence.
 Children as young as 18 months begin to learn about the world around them, gain a sense of self and learn how they and their actions fit into this complex world we live in.
 Giving young children a fun, engaging, educational and exciting way to learn about themselves, the world and others is the mission of Miss Danielle’s Preschoolbuds – and we are delighted to have you and yours join with us.

-Welcome to our Miss Danielle’s Preschoolbuds resource section.
-Here you will find specific curriculum materials based on Danielle Lindner’s acclaimed children’s book series designed to foster your child’s independence, self-discipline and motivation.
-Her series has also been made into a wonderful television program that can currently be seen on the Children’s Television Network, a network specifically created for children’s hospitals and the well known Children’s Miracle Network.
+Welcome to our Miss Danielle’s Preschoolbuds coloring page section.
+This acclaimed book series also has been made into a wonderful television program that can currently be seen on the Children’s Television Network, a network specifically created for children’s hospitals and the well known Children’s Miracle Network.

 Tango: The Little Turtle Who Was Afraid to Go to School